 The Slocum property was marketed for sale for $6.5 million in 2000.
 14 17 In early 2001 December 2002, Milton L. Ehrlich, Inc., a Manhattan-based realty company, expressed the desire to purchase the hospital.
 16 Ehrlich claimed to have an option to buy the buildings and land for more than $5 million, turning the buildings into spa hotels and 40 to 85 luxury condominiums.
 14

 Ehrlich never completed the transaction.
 14 It was not until July 2003 that the Slocum land was sold for $4 million.
 14 Art dealer John Stewart acted as a proxy during the sale for Robert Wilson, a Wall Street hedge manager.
 2 The duo planned to renovate the mansion into a private residence with the circa 1978 addition becoming an art gallery.
 14

-An auction held shortly after emptied the buildings of its fine furnishings and antiques.
-7 8 The carriage house and a workshop were demolished in October 2011 but no further work proceeded.
+An auction held shortly after emptied the buildings of its elegant furnishings and antiques.
+7 8 The carriage house and a workshop were demolished in October 2011, but no further work proceeded.
 7 8

 In December 2013, at age 87 and in ill health, Wilson jumped out of the window of his Manhattan apartment to his death.
 2